Skinner Butte Habitat Enhancement

 Improving Natural Areas and Reducing Wildfire Risk

-Removing dense, overgrown vegetation on the east, south and west slopes will decrease the chance of a wildfire reaching the tree canopy, and will improve the Eugene-Springfield Fire Department’s ability to respond to a fire.
+- Reduce wildfire risk: Removing dense, overgrown vegetation and small dead cedars on the south slopes will decrease the chance of a wildfire reaching the tree canopy and will improve the Eugene-Springfield Fire Department’s ability to respond to a fire.
 These actions improve safety for neighboring residences, businesses and park visitors, and will help protect Skinner Butte in the long term.

-A new trail is scheduled to be built in the near future.
-The timing of this summer's vegetation will help facilitate trail siting and improve the efficiency of both projects by reducing timing conflicts.
+- Facilitate public access: Several new trails are scheduled to be built along the south side of Skinner Butte.
+The timing of this winter’s vegetation removal will help facilitate trail siting and improve the efficiency of both projects by reducing timing conflicts.

 The project is funded, in part, by Community Assistance funding from the U.S. Department of Interior’s Bureau of Land Management (BLM).
 The BLM is also funding work this summer in other city-owned natural areas to reduce the risk of wildfire, including Suzanne Arlie Park and Coryell Ridge.

 Short URL for this page: www.eugene-or.gov/skinnerbutteproject